statOmics/bookdown2dodona/README.md

 # Usage

-If you want the Dodona files to be placed in your bookdown source folder, the easiest way to use bookdown2dodona is to set the bookdown source folder as your working directory and call compileB2D with default arguments.
+By default, bookdown2dodona will look for bookdown files in your current working directory and place the Dodona output files in a subdirectory named `Dodona_md`.

 ``` r
 library(bookdown2dodona)